The extent of the problem

 Many gamblers also suffer from a ‘co-occurring’ addiction.
 NESARC research reveals around 70% of pathological gamblers suffer from an addiction to alcohol.
 Around 38% of pathological gamblers also suffered from an addiction to drugs.
 Around 50% of these people suffered from a mood disorder and around 20% of these people had attempted suicide on at least one occasion.

 The origins of emotional gambling

 Emotional gambling, like all other addictions, is caused by negative emotions.
-These emotions include anger, fear and hopelessness caused by traumatic and abusive events experienced in the sufferer's past.
-People suffering from a gambling addiction often carry 'baggage.'
+These emotions include anger, fear and hopelessness caused by traumatic and abusive events experienced in the sufferer’s past.
+People suffering from gambling addiction often carry ‘baggage.’
 This emotional baggage is typically caused by a traumatic event experienced in childhood.
-People suffering from a gambling addiction have a little voice in their head that urges them to continue gambling even though this activity causes significant conflict in their life.
+People suffering from gambling addiction have a little voice in their head that urges them to continue gambling even though this activity causes significant conflict in their life.